 Great value for money

-I also think that the amount of input and didactic material on this advanced Spanish-to-English translation course in comparison to others makes it really excellent value for money.
-It felt like a proper “taught” course as opposed to some practice with feedback.
+I also think that the amount of input and taught material on this advanced translation course in comparison to others makes it really excellent value for money.

 What would I change about this advanced Spanish-to-English translation course?

 Well, I have to say nothing really.
 It was exactly what I was looking for and surpassed my expectations.
 As it had only just been launched and I was one of the first students, I didn’t get as much use out of the Facebook group as I would have liked.
 This was because there weren’t many other students in 2014.
 However, this is something that will improve as more people sign up.
 I was able to interact on the community with my tutor.
 I think the Facebook group will be a great resource.

 Yes, definitely.
 I think it’s a great course to prepare for the DipTrans.
 But I also think it’s a great option for anyone wanting to improve their Spanish-to-English translation skills in general.